 b) provisioning of a "CAG information list" as specified in 3GPP TS 23.122 [5], from network to UE via the generic UE configuration update procedure and the registration procedure.

 The "CAG information list" stored in the UE is kept when the UE enters 5GMM-DEREGISTERED state.
 The "CAG information list", if available, is stored in the non-volatile memory in the ME as specified in annex C. This "CAG information list" is deleted when the USIM is changed or removed.
+When the UE is registering or registered to a VPLMN then the HPLMN will send the CAG information list consisting of CAG subscription related to VPLMN only.
+If the UE is registering to the HPLMN then the HPLMN may send in CAG information list includes CAG information of VPLMN(s).
+When CAG information is received via the VPLMN, the UE shall update its stored CAG information of that VPLMN with the received CAG information of that VPLMN.
+When camped on HPLMN the UE shall replace the CAG information stored in the UE with the rceived CAG information.When the UE receives the CAG information list consisting of CAG subscription for PLMN(s) other than VPLMN then the UE shall discard the CAG information list.